Home » National Parks » Royal National Park

 Read more

-The Providential Point Lookout is a stunning viewing point in the Wattamolla area of Royal National Park, offering beautiful coastal views.
+Providential Point Lookout is a scenic vantage point in the Wattamolla area of Royal National Park, offering panoramic coastal views.

 A short walking trail from the Wattamolla car park will get you to this lookout, with various other walks and things to do nearby to make a day of it.